Bailin Temple (Beijing): Imperial era

-Construction of the Bailin Temple started in 1347, during the reign of Yuan emperor Shun, in an open tract of land in the capital Dadu, to the east of the Temple of Confucius.
+Construction of the Bailin Temple started in 1347, during the reign of Yuan Emperor Shun, on an open tract of land in the capital, Dadu, to the east of the Temple of Confucius.
 The temple, the largest of its kind in Dadu, was occupied by the Sakya school of Tibetan Buddhism, which enjoyed great power under the Mongol emperors.
-The fortunes of the temple, though, were short-lived: in 1355 the Sakya were overthrown in Tibet by local warlords, and the Yuan Dynasty suffered the same fate 13 years later in 1368, when Dadu was taken by a rebel army and pillaged.
+The fortunes of the temple, though, were short-lived: in 1355, the Sakya were overthrown in Tibet by local warlords, and the Yuan Dynasty suffered the same fate 13 years later, in 1368, when Dadu was taken by a rebel army and pillaged.

 Although the structure of the Bailin Temple mostly survived the event, the monastery fell into disrepair in the following decades.
 It remained so even after 1421, when the Ming Dynasty moved the capital back to the north, naming it Beijing.
-In 1447, the Zhengtong Emperor ordered a renovation of the monastery, and in the following years a small square developed in front of the temple's main gate.
+In 1447, the Zhengtong Emperor ordered a renovation of the monastery, and in the following years, a small square developed in front of the temple's main gate.

-In 1644 Beijing was again taken by a rebel army, and shortly afterwards occupied by the Manchus.
-Apparently the Bailin Temple did not suffer heavy consequences from the wars.
-In 1694 a palace for Prince Yong, the fourth son of the Kangxi Emperor, was built directly west of the temple.
-The prestige of this new neighbour resulted in the gift of a monumental bell in 1707, and in a complete renovation of the monastery in 1713 on the occasion of the 60th birthday of the Kangxi Emperor.
-The works of renovation were directly supervised by Prince Yong himself who, in 1722, succeeded to the throne as the Yongzheng Emperor.
+In 1644, Beijing was again taken by a rebel army and shortly afterwards occupied by the Manchus.
+Apparently, the Bailin Temple did not suffer heavy consequences from the wars.
+In 1694, a palace for Prince Yong, the fourth son of the Kangxi Emperor, was built directly west of the temple.
+The prestige of this new neighbour resulted in the gift of a monumental bell in 1707 and in a complete renovation of the monastery in 1713 on the occasion of the 60th birthday of the Kangxi Emperor.
+The works of renovation were directly supervised by Prince Yong himself, who, in 1722, succeeded to the throne as the Yongzheng Emperor.
 That same year, the new monarch donated part of his former palace to Tibetan lamas of the Gelug school, which would transform it, in a few decades, into the largest Tibetan temple outside Tibet, the Yonghegong Lamasery (雍和宫).

-The rise of such monastery resulted in a partial oblivion for Bailin Temple which, by the end of the dynasty, had become dependent on its western counterpart.
+The rise of such a monastery resulted in a partial oblivion for Bailin Temple, which, by the end of the dynasty, had become dependent on its western counterpart.
 However, the generosity of the Qing emperors and the wealth of the Gelug school made sure that temple was kept in good repair.
 In 1758, the Qianlong Emperor ordered a lavish renovation of the buildings, part of his great project to shape Beijing into a monument to his power.

-Like the Yonghegong Lamasery, Bailin Temple was not touched during the pillages of 1860 by Anglo-French forces and of 1900 by the Eight-Nation Alliance, because of the superstitious fear that Tibetan Buddhism inspired to the invaders.
+Like the Yonghegong Lamasery, Bailin Temple was not touched during the pillages of 1860 by Anglo-French forces and of 1900 by the Eight-Nation Alliance because of the superstitious fear that Tibetan Buddhism inspired to the invaders.